mjboxboat/katacoda-testing/07-advanced-operations-lab/lab/step1.md

             cpu: ".5"
 ```

 Let's test this.
 Run the 2 deployments below, then we let's take a look at any errors we see.
-Both deployments request much more CPU and Memory than is available.
+Each deployments request much more CPU and Memory than is available on a single node.

 `kubectl apply -f /root/resources/deployment-cpu-requested.yaml`{{execute}}